© 2016 Elizabeth P. Glixman

 The distance in her voice made it sound as if she had been living in this place in the woods and hadn't ventured back into Shidler for a while.
 I had never thought of Shidler as civilization—the outside world.

-Within five minutes I was sitting around a circle of rocks that looked perfect for a campfire, but that nobody would dare light in this heat.
+Within five minutes I was sitting around a circle of rocks that looked perfect for a campfire, but nobody would dare light a fire in this heat.
 Everybody was talking to me as if I was an outsider, and I gradually found out the story behind the beach.